SamuelBurnes/PMMGBeautifier/README.md

 PMMGBeautifier Extended adds all the features of the base PMMGBeautifier extension plus extra features including custom buffers via the XIT command.

+Thank you to yarekt for developing the base features of PMMGBeautifier that this extension is based on.

 # Base Features

 * Show the price per unit for local market ads